flycheck/flycheck/doc/manual/usage.rst

 compilation buffer (including those from :kbd:`M-x compile`, :kbd:`M-x grep`, :kbd:`M-x occur`, etc.) is visible, :kbd:`M-g n` (`next-error`) and :kbd:`M-g p` (`previous-error`) will navigate between Flycheck warnings and errors in the current buffer.
-See :infonode:`Compilation Mode(emacs)` for more information about these commands.
+See :infonode:`(emacs)Compilation Mode` for more information about these commands.

 You can disable this integration by setting